 Fourth 4th of July Fireworks in Reno, Sparks, Lake TahoeCelebrate Independence Day in the Reno Region

-The Fourth of July (Independence Day) is on a Thursday in 2019.
+The Fourth of July (Independence Day) is on a Tuesday in 2023.
 There will be some spectacular fireworks displays and extra hearty partying all around the Reno / Tahoe area.

 Star Spangled Sparks

 Tuesday, July 4, 2023, 4 p.m. to 10 p.m.
 The Nugget Casino Resort in Sparks is once again hosting the area's largest Independence Day party and fireworks display, fired off from the roof of the Nugget.
 The event is free and features food and beverage vendors and arts and crafts booths.
 Festivities culminate with fireworks at approximately 9:30 p.m.
 Starting at 6 p.m., free park and ride shuttles will be available from 510 Greenbrae Drive near the corner of Greenbrae Drive and 4th Street in Sparks and The Reno Livestock Event Center at 1350 N. Wells Avenue in Reno.
 Shuttles drop off and pick up at the RTC Centennial Plaza bus station in Victorian Square.
 Free service on RTC RAPID Lincoln Line from 4 p.m. to 8 p.m. and Route 11 from 4 p.m. to midnight.
 Dogs, barbecues, tents and glass bottles are not permitted on Victorian Square during special events.